fredotran/traffic-sign-detector-yolov4/README.md

 In case or you want to test the custom model using **Jupyter Notebooks**, I'm providing two notebooks [for images testings](https://github.com/fredotran/traffic-signs-detection/blob/main/yolov4-traffic_road_signs-detection-images.ipynb) and [for videos testings](https://github.com/fredotran/traffic-signs-detection/blob/main/yolov4-traffic_road_signs-detection-videos.ipynb).

 The [`inputs`](https://github.com/fredotran/traffic-signs-detection/tree/main/inputs) folder contains images and videos for testing your custom model, feel free to add more images/videos you're finding relevant !
-The [`results`](https://github.com/fredotran/traffic-signs-detection/tree/main/results) folder contains the outputs of our custom model when we input images and videos from the [`inputs`](https://github.com/fredotran/traffic-signs-detection/tree/main/inputs) folder.
+The [`results`](https://github.com/fredotran/traffic-signs-detection/tree/main/results) folder contains the outputs of our custom model when we input images and videos from the ['inputs'] folder.

 Using the notebooks for images, we can show some of the results :